calvin-cheng/PathPlanning/README.md

 <img src="images/screen.png" style="zoom:3%;"/>

-# Path Planning
+# Pathfinding Visualiser

-A project created to experiment and visualise maze-generation and path-planning algorithms all within the terminal using the `curses` module.
+A project created to experiment and visualise maze generation and pathfinding algorithms within the terminal using the `curses` module.
 Powered by Python.

 ## Getting Started